danny0838/webscrapbook/README.md

-*Web ScrapBook* is a browser addon that captures the web page faithfully with various archive formats and customizable configurations.
+*WebScrapBook* is a browser addon that captures the web page faithfully with various archive formats and customizable configurations.

 A wab page can be saved as a folder, a single HTML file, a scripted single HTML file, or a zip-packed archive file (HTZ or MAFF).
 An archive file can be viewed using the built-in archive page viewer, or by opening the entry page after unzipping.